Early Monochrome Pictures, mid 1830s

 2.1.
 Harwich jetty, Essex, Rev J L Petit

 Shipping pictures were a favourite of Petit’s at this time.
 Harwich is near where Petit worked as curate.
 Delamotte would later say that Petit in his early views of ships demonstrates full mastery of his subject as well as with architecture.

 Another dark landscape from the river Stour.
 The gleam of light breaking through the clouds would be described in his long poem at the end of his life.
 This appears to have been a difficult time for Petit and yet not without hope.

 2.3 Mines At Wolverhampton, Rev J L Petit

 c1830-35, 15x20cm, watercolour on paper, private collection.

-Petit was never just interested in churches, and frequently undertook scenes of wider interest.
-This is one of the only known pictures of the industrial landscape of the Black Country before 1850.
-Wholly un-commercial in the romantic early Victorian time, Petit was not constrained by such considerations.
+This is one of very few pictures of the industrial landscape of the Black Country before 1850.
+Un-commercial in the romantic early Victorian time, Petit was not constrained by such considerations.

 2.4 St Peter’s Wolverhampton, Rev J L Petit

 St Peter’s was a favourite of Petit’s until its restoration and made many studies of it.
 Here capturing its proud independence derived from its long history at the centre of Wolverhampton